Pritam216/python-screening-task-3/README.md

 (4) provides feedback that encourages deeper learning without simply handing out solutions.
 For validation, I’ll benchmark using datasets like HumanEval-Python and also ask experts to review the generated prompts through the lens of **Bloom’s taxonomy**.

-A good model for competence analysis should go beyond syntax checking — it needs to understand the logic behind code, recognize common student mistakes, explain why they happen, and give feedback that fits the learner’s level.
-To check if a model produces meaningful prompts, I would look at whether the prompts target higher-order thinking skills (using Bloom’s taxonomy), address known misconceptions, increase in difficulty step by step, and feel relevant to real learning goals (as judged by teachers).
-Of course, there are trade-offs: large models are usually more accurate but expensive to run, while smaller models are cheaper and easier to interpret but might miss subtle errors.
-I chose **CodeLlama-7B-Python** as my primary candidate because it offers a good balance — it’s trained specifically on Python, open-source and customizable, and doesn’t need massive computing power.
-Its strengths are clear focus on Python and accessibility, while its weaknesses include less awareness of teaching methods and some inconsistency compared to larger models.
-These can be improved by fine-tuning and pairing it with tools like DeepEval to maintain consistency in assessments.

 ---

 ## Reasoning